-The variance in the forecast budget, same as reported in the second quarter (Q2) of FY21/22, is due to refinements to the design including bypassing and relocating existing raw water pipelines; additional components for the ozone application; expansion of the contactor basin configuration; and increases in estimated costs for materials, contingencies, and escalation.
-Several scope items were identified, analyzed, and rejected for purposes of cost savings, including overflow chemical tanks and space for a future generator in the ozone building.
-The Team will continue to look for cost saving opportunities during the design.
-The current variance in the forecast schedule, same as reported in Q2, is to allow an additional 6 months for the relocation and bypassing of existing raw water pipelines and an additional 6 months for start-up, testing, training, project turnover, and closeout.
+The variance in the forecast budget, same as reported since Q2 of FY21/22, is due to refinements to the design including bypassing and relocating existing raw water pipelines; additional components for the ozone application; expansion of the contactor basin configuration; and increases in estimated costs for materials, contingencies, and escalation.
+The team is evaluating the 35% cost estimate, value engineering findings and estimate review comments and will update the project budget forecast in the next reporting period.
+The current variance in the forecast schedule, same as reported since Q2, is to allow an additional 6 months for the relocation and bypassing of existing raw water pipelines and an additional 6 months for start-up, testing, training, project turnover, and closeout.